burdiuz/js-embedded-debug/README.md

 4. Once page of your project loaded use Ctrl+Shift+ArrowUp to open console in new tab/window or Ctrl+Shift+ArrowDown to open console in a frame.

 ## Streamer
-I've planned tree ways of delivering data between streamer and subscriber -- via MessagePort, WebSocket and SharedWorker, but currently MessagePort is the only option.
+I've planned three ways of delivering data between streamer and subscriber -- via MessagePort, WebSocket and SharedWorker, but currently MessagePort is the only option.
 Main disadvantage of MessagePort is once target is closed, connection between streamer and subscriber is lost forever.